yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 Before you contribute to a discussion, you can decide whether you want to be identified as a staff member or community TA, or to appear like other students' work.
 Depending on the subject and your purpose, one or the other might be more appropriate to spark discussion and inform students.

+..
 You can also post anonymously.
-Regardless of your role, you can choose to make a post anonymous.
-However, you may want to discourage your students from posting anonymously, and therefore choose not to use this option yourself.
+Regardless of your role, you can choose to
+.. make a post anonymous.
+However, you may want to discourage your students
-.. reviewers, I think this is somewhat misleading as it relies on a Studio
-.. setting.
-Possibly a separate discussion on choosing and enabling the two
-.. different "anonymous" policy keys might be in order.
-I'll need to check with
-..
-Lou about documenting either of these keys, however.
+.. from posting anonymously, and therefore choose not to use this option
+.. yourself.

 * To identify your contributions with your role, log in with your discussion administrator email address.
-The Discussion list shows "By: Staff" or "By:
+The list of posts shows "By: Staff" or "By:
   Community TA" for your posts, and your responses and comments include a colored banner with "Staff" or "Community TA".